Data Sharing Community Portal

 Data model

 The model standardizes how business partner information is described and linked.
 It includes core concepts, their attributes, and the relationships required for validation logic, data observability and interoperability with external reference sources.
-Each concept is defined with clear semantics to support use cases such as legal form recognition, address normalization, identifier validation, entity matching and structured data sharing.
-Its 265 concepts and the 3,924 mapped external concepts with 37,302 mapped terms are documented in this wiki, serving as a standardized business vocabulary.
+Each of the 448 concepts is defined with clear semantics to support use cases such as legal form recognition, address normalization, identifier validation, entity matching and structured data sharing.

 Data sources